Cecilia Michelle Argueta Melendez

 Bwalya Mubanga has extensive experience operating in various roles within USAID-funded projects, including Director of Monitoring and Evaluation/Government Liaison Officer for USAID/DATA Rising, Monitoring, Evaluation, and Learning Advisor for USAID/AGIS, and Monitoring and Evaluation Specialist for USAID/Access for All.
 He contributed to successful proposals for projects such as USAID/Databanks, Lifeline International-Suicide Prevention, and National HIV/AIDS/STI Council.
 Additionally, he participated in regional meetings and data collection activities as part of the national team representing Zambia at Southern African Development Community (SADC).
 He has a Postgraduate qualification from Stellenbosch University with a minor in Monitoring and Evaluation and Research.

-GHA 2025 Spring Interns
+GHA 2025 Fall Interns

 Health Policy, Research, and Advocacy Intern